Name

 Pre War

-Joseph was born in 1882 in Baldock(*1) and baptised on 26 February 1882, in Baldock.
-He was the son of Joseph and Annie Spicer (née James), who married in 1878.
+Joseph Spicer was born in 1882 in Baldock, Hertfordshire (in the Hitchin registration district) and baptised on 26 February 1882 in Baldock.
+He was the son of Joseph and Annie Spicer (née James), who had married in 1878.

 His father died in 1895 and was buried in Baldock on 31 August.
-Following his death and by 1901 the family had split up; Anne (43) was living in Park Street, Baldock with a niece Alice Worby (12).
-Son George was boarding with the Castle family at 4 Midland Cottages, Wellingborough, Northants. and working as an engine cleaner, but Jospeh has not yet been found.
+Following his death and by 1901 the family had split up; Anne (43) was living in Park Street, Baldock with niece Alice Worby (12).
+His brother George was boarding with the Castle family at 4 Midland Cottages, Wellingborough, Northants. and working as an engine cleaner,

-By 1911 Joseph was recorded as a soldier in the 63rd Battery R F A and was married.
-Perhaps in 1901 he was already a serving soldier?
-He had married Alice Maud Carter (b 1/3/1885) in Hitchin in 1909, but she has not been found in the 1911 census, and they had a son, Cecil Norman who was born in 1912).
+He married Alice Maud Carter (b 1/3/1885) in in 1909, but she has not been found in the 1911 census, and they had a son, Cecil Norman who was born in 1912.
+Joseph was recorded on the 1911 Census as a corporal serving with the 63rd Battery Royal Field Artillery at Meerut, India.

 Wartime Service

-Joseph was one of those taken prisoner of war and many suffered terribly, some 4,000 of these troops would die on the March to Turkish Prison Camps or while in the Prison Camps.
-Joseph died of enteritis while a prisoner of war in Turkey.
+Joseph was one of those taken prisoner and many suffered terribly, some 4,000 of these troops died on the march to Turkish Prison Camps or while in the Prison Camps.
+Joseph died of enteritis while a prisoner of war in Turkey, aged 34.
+He is buried in Baghdad (North Gate) War Cemetery, Iraq.

 Additional Information